Fatemeh-J/Putting-in-for-a-PhD-and-moving-abroad/After Arrival.md

 ## The very first day

 ًSchiphol Airport has a train station, so you can buy an anonymous Ov-chip card and use it to check in for trains.
-You must install the NS program on your phone to know about the routes.
+You must install the NS application on your phone to know about the routes.
 This application can display train schedules.
 You can take a taxi or bus to your final destination once you arrive in Groningen at the hooftstation (Main station).
-The 9292 program is useful for tracking bus schedules.
+The 9292 application is useful for tracking bus schedules.

 #### Keep in mind that you must check in and out of buses and trains :)